joyeldevhub/The-Code-Dose/The Table Tag in HTML.md

 ### Cross-browser Compatibility
 Test your tables for cross-browser compatibility to ensure they display correctly in various web browsers.
 Browser compatibility is vital to ensure that your tables function as intended on different platforms.
 Here's how you can approach cross-browser compatibility:

-##### Test in multiple browsers: Use various web browsers (e.g., Chrome, Firefox, Safari, Edge) to verify that your tables render consistently.
+**Test in multiple browsers:** Use various web browsers (e.g., Chrome, Firefox, Safari, Edge) to verify that your tables render consistently.<br/>
-##### Check older browser versions: Ensure that your tables work in older browser versions, especially if your target audience may use them.
+**Check older browser versions:** Ensure that your tables work in older browser versions, especially if your target audience may use them.<br/>
-##### Use browser testing tools: Utilize browser testing tools and services to automate cross-browser testing and identify compatibility issues.
+**Use browser testing tools:** Utilize browser testing tools and services to automate cross-browser testing and identify compatibility issues.<br/>

 Ensuring cross-browser compatibility guarantees that your tables are accessible to a wide range of users.